-5. Make constructive critical responses to their own and other students' writing, and engage in appropriate revisions of their own work.
+Make constructive critical responses to their own and other students' writing, and engage in appropriate revisions/reflections of their own work.

 This module will encourage students to develop a sense of place in their creative writing

-While these two levels will be distinguished for teaching purposes, the interaction between them will also be emphasized: symbolic ideas colour our attitude to real places, and our experience of real places informs the creation of fictional ones.
-At all times, the essential writing skills of prose and poetry will be borne in mind, and the assignments will test not only the evocation of place, but the wider ability to produce well-constructed stories, essays and/or poems.
+While these two levels will be distinguished for teaching purposes, the interaction between them will also be emphasised: symbolic ideas colour our attitude to real places, and our experience of real places informs the creation of fictional ones.
+At all times, the essential writing skills of prose and poetry will be borne in mind.

 |Skills Type||Skills details|